Nassau County New York assistance programs.

 Free foreclosure legal counseling

-In order to help Nassau homeowners who may be caught in the growing mortgage foreclosure crisis that is hitting the nation, volunteer attorneys are available to answer residents questions.
-The counseling is free, and attorneys can answer questions at free foreclosure clinics that are sponsored by the Nassau County Bar Association.
+Volunteer attorneys are available to answer residents question about mortgage and foreclosure help in Nassau County.
+The counseling is free, and attorneys can answer questions at free foreclosure clinics that are sponsored by the Nassau County Bar Association as well as other agencies.

-Since launching the free foreclosure clinics last spring, volunteer attorneys have helped hundreds of homeowners with individual foreclosure issues, they have provided advice, helped people sort out financial issues, or the attorneys have referred homeowners to other non-profit agencies and/or government programs, Note that the attorneys do not provide legal representation, but instead they will help homeowners find out if indeed, they need a credit counselor, debt assistance or maybe even a lawyer, and get them in touch with available resources.
+Volunteer attorneys help homeowners with individual foreclosure issue.
+They have provided advice, helped people sort out financial issues, or the attorneys have referred homeowners to other non-profit agencies and/or government programs, Note that the attorneys do not provide legal representation, but instead they will help homeowners find out if indeed, they need a credit counselor, debt assistance or maybe even a lawyer, and get them in touch with available resources.
 Or find additional ways to get foreclosure help.

 These clinics provide an opportunity for people to meet with an attorney.
 In addition to this, housing and mortgage counselors from the Nassau County Homeownership Center and representatives from Nassau/Suffolk Law Services - which provides free legal services for those, can be contacted and provide additional support if needed.